JJ/hoborg/text/text.md

 esplanade.

 The press said afterwards that we had been inciting the masses to rebellion, but that was not true.
-The only papers they posted was circus paper, nothing that told the emaciated, overworked and exploited brothers of the still United States of America that workers' paradise was just a hundred miles away, in the Republic of Florida.
+The only papers they posted were circus paper, nothing that told the emaciated, overworked and exploited brothers of the still United States of America that workers' paradise was just a hundred miles away, in the Republic of Florida.
 So